 Pots

-As with skillets, you don’t need many.
-I suggest a large one (for pasta and broth), a medium (for everything else), and a small (for oatmeal, etc.)
+As with skillets, you don’t need a ton.
+I suggest a large pasta pot, a medium pot (for most jobs), and a small one (for oatmeal, etc.).

 Basic Baking Sheets

-Baking sheets (technically called “half-sheet pans”) are indispensable for a plant-based kitchen – for roasted vegetables, granola, and everything in between.
+Baking sheets (technically called “half-sheet pans”) are indispensable for a plant-based kitchen – think sheet pan dinners, roasted vegetables, granola, and everything in between.

 Measuring Cups + Spoons